 Being Jewish, Christmas cookies were not much a part of my family's holiday traditions.
 Rugelach we had, but Santa hats decorated with sugar and sprinkles, not so much.
 We did, however, often keep a big, blue tin of buttery shortbread stashed in the kitchen come December.

-When a few different readers requested a gluten-free cut-out cookie recipe recently, I decided to try converting my favorite gluten-free tart crust – which tastes like buttery shortbread – to a GF sugar cookie recipe.
+A few different readers requested a gluten-free cut-out cookie recipe recently.
+I decided to try converting my favorite gluten-free tart crust from my cookbook – which tastes like buttery shortbread – to a GF sugar cookie recipe.
 I doubled the recipe and added an egg.
 I chilled the dough, rolled it out, cut it with biscuit cutters, and baked.

 This recipe turns out an easy-to-handle dough that gets big flavor from vanilla, butter, tasty flours, and a good hit of salt.
 I tested a vegan version and a paleo version, both of which turn out beautiful sugar cookies, details below and in the recipe notes.